StaticDeploy can authenticate users using JWTs. In order to

 Issue JWTs for "machine" users

-When using StaticDeploy, we'll probably want to do certain operations (e.g. creating bundles) from automated environments, like CI servers.
+When using StaticDeploy, you'll probably want to do certain operations (e.g. creating bundles) from automated environments, like CI servers.
 StaticDeploy doesn't support API keys to log in from such environments, but it instead supports using "machine users".

-We can create a machine user from the Management Console, assigning it an
+You can create a machine user from the Management Console, assigning it an

 idpId (preferably randomly generated), and a

 name to identify it.
-We can

-machine user, using the same
+re-create the machine user, using the same

 name, but a different

-won't work anymore.
+that the JWT won't work anymore.